RSMAS - Research Associate I - CIMAS

 The University is committed to fostering a culture of belonging, where everyone feels valued and has the opportunity to add value.
 Through values of Diversity, Integrity, Responsibility, Excellence, Compassion, Creativity, and Teamwork (DIRECCT) the U community works together to create an environment driven by purpose, excellence, community, and service.

 Apply online at: www.miami.edu/careers.
-A statement of interest, Curriculum Vitae and contact information for 3 persons who can provide letters of recommendation are required.
+Curriculum Vitae and the contact information for 3 people who can provide letters of recommendation are required.

 The University of Miami is an Equal Opportunity Employer - Females/Minorities/Protected Veterans/Individuals with Disabilities are encouraged to apply.
 Applicants and employees are protected from discrimination based on certain categories protected by Federal law.
 Click here for additional information.Job Status:Full timeEmployee Type:StaffPay Grade:r4